michael0012/sunset-park-foodmap-frontend/README.md

-# This is the frontend for the Sunset Park Foodmap
+# Frontend for the Sunset Park Foodmap
+which can be viewed here: [https://sunset-park-foodmap.herokuapp.com](https://sunset-park-foodmap.herokuapp.com)